KindleModding/kindlemodding.github.io/firmware-and-flashing/downgrading/index.md

 {: .note}
 Devices using the Universal Hotfix will need to re-install it and re-run the booklet.

+{: .note}
+Large jumps in firmware versions might cause your Kindle to display a white screen after downgrading.
+This can be easily fixed by plugging your Kindle back into your PC, sideload an empty file named `DO_FACTORY_RESTORE` (without extension) into the root directory and force a reboot by holding the power button for 20 or 30 seconds.

 {: .warning }
 Keep in mind that not every extension out there was not made for hard float firmware (`>=5.16.3`) or soft float firmware (`<=5.16.2.1.1`), if you make a jump between those two updates, make sure you're installing the correct packages and extensions.